siddhantdange/GoTool/README.md

 To Install:
 -----------

-1. Clone this repository into a safe location.
+1. <a href="https://github.com/siddhantdange/GoTool/archive/master.zip">Download</a> or clone this repository into a safe location.

 2. Open Google Chome and navigate to url: "chrome://extensions"